heiseonline/shariff-backend-php/README.md

 To run Shariff under a certain URL, unzip the [release](https://github.com/heiseonline/shariff-backend-php/releases) zip file and put contents of `build/` into a directory under the document root of your web server.

-This zip file contains contains a configuration file `shariff.json`.
+This zip file contains a configuration file `shariff.json`.
 The following configuration options are available:

 | Key         | Type | Description |
 |-------------|------|-------------|